Review of Active Travel measures in 2020

 You can read the full review, technical review and the consultation report:

 - Emergency Active Travel Fund Review - Executive Summary

 - Emergency Active Travel Fund Review - Full report

 - Emergency Active Travel Fund - Technical Review

 - Reopening High Streets Safely Fund (RHSSF)

 - Consultation Summary Report

-We will be consulting with communities and businesses continually throughout 2021 to shape this work, keeping measures in place where appropriate and introducing new schemes to help reduce traffic and make walking and cycling easier and safer across the city.
+We will be consulting with communities and businesses continually to shape this work, keeping measures in place where appropriate and introducing new schemes to help reduce traffic and make walking and cycling easier and safer across the city.